Android - Development Workflow

 Key Activities:

-- CI generates production artifact (automatic)
+- Q2 merges master to production branch and CI generates the production artifact (automatic)

 Result: